pingcap/blog/2017-07-11-tidbinternal2.md

 + [Architecture of the SQL Layer](#sqlarch)
 + [Summary](#summary)

 My [last blog](https://pingcap.github.io/blog/2017/07/11/tidbinternal1/) introduces the way that TiDB stores data, which is also the basic concepts of TiKV.
-In this article, I’ll elaborate on how TiDB uses the bottom layer Key-Value to store data, maps the relational model to the Key-Value model and performs SQL computing.
+In this article, I'll elaborate on how TiDB uses the bottom layer Key-Value to store data, maps the relational model to the Key-Value model and performs SQL computing.

 ### <span id="map">Mapping the Relational Model to the Key-Value Model</span>

-Let’s simplify the Relational Model to be just about Table and the SQL statements.
+Let's simplify the Relational Model to be just about Table and the SQL statements.
 What we need to think about is how to store Table and run the SQL statements on top of the Key-Value structure.

 Assuming we have a Table as follows: